JakubBrom/UrbanSARCA/README.md

 Download plugin in zip format and add it to QGIS using plugin manager (Plugins/Manage and Install Plugin).
 Plugin Urban Green Sarca is available for QGIS 3.+
- Urban Green SARCA is available in QGIS plugin repository as an experimental plugin.
+ Urban Green SARCA is available in QGIS plugin repository.

 **Acknowledgement**